wix/stylable/README.md

 ## Contributing

-Read our [contributing guidelines](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests. *Need guideline doc from Bruce*
+Read our [contributing guidelines](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License

-*???
-Arnon ???*
+Copyright (c) 2017 Wix.com Ltd. All Rights Reserved.
+Use of this source code is governed by a [BSD license](./LICENSE.md).